Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 Because all languages don't use the same plurals!

-For example in French, 0 is considered singular, so this could produce "0 choses" instead of "0 chose", which is bad french (except in certain conditions, because french, exceptions are everywhere).
+For example in French, 0 is considered singular, so this could produce "0 choses" instead of "0 chose", which is bad French (except in certain conditions, because French, exceptions are everywhere).

 ## Ordinal plurals